erikaleeey/ai-mind-explorer/README.md

-# AI Mind Explorer 🧠
+# AI Mind Explorer

 **Visualizing AI Reasoning Processes Through Interactive Knowledge Graphs**

-A full-stack application that externalizes and visualizes how Large Language Models (LLMs) think, making AI reasoning transparent, explorable, and editable.
+Hi there!
+I wanted to develop a full-stack application that externalizes and visualizes how Large Language Models (LLMs) think, making AI reasoning transparent, explorable, and editable.
+I didn't really like that I couldn't see how LLMs make connections between  reasoning chains (e.g. only listing out the steps of how they're thinking without really showing how their thinking can be more interconnected).

 ![Tech Stack](https://img.shields.io/badge/Python-FastAPI-009688?style=flat-square)
 ![Tech Stack](https://img.shields.io/badge/React-TypeScript-61DAFB?style=flat-square)